kercheval/GradleCMPlugin/README.md

 }
 ```

-To set a comment for the tag created by the buildversiontag task
+*Example 8* To set a comment for the tag created by the buildversiontag task

 ```
 buildversiontag {